MDBInd/RD6006P/README.md

 It is intended as a replacement for the Riden mobile and PC software which after testing did not work particularly well.

 ## Advanced features
 - Produce a triangle wave with adjustable step and delay.
+From 0V to OVP (Over Voltage Protection).
-From 0V to OVP (Over Voltage Protection) value, this can be set by pressing Shift + V-SET on the RD6006P.
+- Produce a sine wave with adjustable delay.
+From 0V to OVP (Over Voltage Protection).

+Note: OVP can be set by pressing Shift + V-SET on the RD6006P.
 ## Requirements - Stock firmware:
 - An FTDI adapter (Initial flash)
 - The chip-enable pin on the RD6006P should be physically disconnected